 Remember that if anyone is in immediate danger you should always call the police first on 999.

-If we are attending an emergency, please provide our team with clear access and remain outside of their safe working space, providing them with at least 2 meters clear space to minimise human contact.
-All of our engineers and contractors have the necessary personal protective equipment required to ensure a safe working environment is maintained.
+If we attend your property to undertake a repair, please provide our team with clear access and remain outside of their safe working space.
+Where possible, please remain in a separate room while the repair takes place, providing our team with at least two metres clear space to minimise human contact.
+All our engineers and contractors have the necessary personal protective equipment required to ensure a safe working environment is maintained.

 Mental Health is an issue that is extremely close to our hearts here at Stockport Homes.
 With 1 in 4 people being affected by mental illness each year, and a significant number of our customers dealing with poor mental health, it is a reality that everyone has had experience with, whether at home, work or within the community.